 An extremely effective (and common) way to guarantee one’s unhappiness is to live in a state of self-imposed chronic deprivation.
 Let me illustrate with a (rather trivial) example.

-On a recent Saturday, I attended a memorial service for a friend.
+A while ago, I attended a memorial service for a friend.
 At the after-party, I ran into my friend Kyle who I hadn’t spoken to in many weeks.
-When I asked how he was, he said “good” and explained he had had knee surgery and showed me a well-healed scar.
-He said he was now able to run, and ran 5 miles 3 times a week.
-But he looked quite disappointed (and apologetic) saying this and explained that he wasn’t always good about running the 5 miles and sometimes skipped running altogether.
-I responded, “Kyle, please realize the universe doesn’t give a sh*t how far you run or if you run at all.”
-Since we were there to memorialize a man who died before his time, leaving a grieving family, I think I was in the mood for telling it like it is.
+When I asked how he was, he said “Good” and explained he had had knee surgery and showed me a well-healed scar.
+He said he was now able to run and ran 5 miles 3 times a week.
+But he looked quite disappointed (and apologetic) in saying this and explained that he wasn’t always good about running the 5 miles and sometimes skipped running altogether.
+I responded, “Kyle, the universe doesn’t give a sh*t how far you run or if you run at all.”
+Since we were there to memorialize a man who died before his time, leaving a grieving family, I think I was in the mood to tell it like it is.
 I continued, “By universe, I mean me: How much you run doesn’t affect my relationship with you.
 I’m sure your wife doesn’t care either; she cares whether you’re happy or stressed, but your running is not directly important to her.
 What I’m saying is that the only person who cares about your running is you and you’re stressed because you’re only doing about 80% – I gather – of what you hoped to be doing.
-Your knee healed well, you’re able to run regularly, but you’re focusing on “The Gap” between what is and what should be.
+Your knee healed well, and you’re able to run regularly, but you’re focusing on “The Gap” between what is and what should be.
 Let’s instead celebrate your successful surgery and recovery”.
 We were drinking at the time.
 We laughed and raised a toast.

 So, that’s one example of stress and unhappiness arising from the gap between one’s reality and one’s expectations towering over that reality.
 And there we are, always looking up, chronically falling short, living in self-imposed deprivation.